mailliwJ/spaceTitanic/nextSteps.md

+ERROR in Stacking Classifier
+    - Not sure what new behaviour is all about!

 1. Feature Selection Methods:
     - Consider best methods for regression based and tree based algorithms
     - Investigate the use / implementation of the following: